-Ice fishing provides anglers an opportunity to go fishing during the colder months of the year.
-A unique experience, ice fishing can offer anglers a chance to fish almost any spot of a lake or river without a boat.
+Learning how to ice fish provides anglers with a unique experience to fish almost any spot of a lake or river without a boat in frozen environments.
 It can also offer individuals a chance to get outside, breathe in the winter air and enjoy time with family and friends.

 Of course, a unique activity like learning how to fish on ice requires a few unique tools as well.
 Luckily, unique does not necessarily mean expensive.
 In fact, beginner ice fishing gear can be quite budget-friendly, even when it comes to that most important item of ice fishing equipment: the ice auger.
 This ice fishing tool is used to drill holes into the ice on a frozen lake, pond or river and is available in a variety of modes, from manual, to gas-powered, to now, electric-powered augers capable of drilling several dozen holes on a single charge.